sorrrb/react-start/README.md

 - After execution, you then navigate into the application directory that was created and run:
   1. `npm install`
   2. `npm run dev`

+#### Application Folder
+- Inside the new project directory, you will see several folders, as well as the files:
+  1. `package.json`
+  2. `package-lock.json`
+  3. `.gitignore`
+  4. `README.md`
+- The `public` folder houses all the static assets related to your app (images, icons, information files for the browser, etc.)
+- The `src` folder houses all the code that runs your app
+  - Within the `src` folder, the `main.jsx` file acts as the entry point for the application